-Being a friend of God is a life-long adventure.
-And God sovereignly lays a solid foundation for the relationship He longs to have with your child.
+Being a friend of God is a life-long adventure, and God sovereignly lays a solid foundation for the relationship He longs to have with your child.
 He does this even before your child is born (Ephesians 1:4-6).
-King David was in awe of the loving hand of the Father seen in the development of every person:
+King David was in awe of the loving hand of the Father seen in the development of every person (Psalm 139).

 God’s ultimate goal is to continue to develop and shape your child into the likeness of Jesus (Romans 8:29).

 In the Baby Dedication Service, parents and the church community — together — make a personal and public commitment to cooperate with God’s loving purposes to raise the child according to God’s biblical design.

 We dedicate children following the example of godly parents in the Bible who publicly dedicated their children to God because He had entrusted them to their care.

 Hannah dedicated Samuel with these words, “I prayed for this child, and the Lord has granted me what I asked of him.
 So now I give him to the Lord.
 For his whole life he will be given over to the Lord (1 Samuel 1:27-28a NIV).”

 Mary and Joseph dedicated baby Jesus: “And the Child grew and became strong; He was filled with wisdom, and the grace of God was on Him (Luke 2:40 NIV).”